 Workcation (Digital Nomads, Freelancers, Remote Workers)

 As mentioned before, the DTV’s target audience consists of digital nomads, freelancers, and remote workers.
-This means that if you work remotely for a foreign company or work for yourself as a freelancer or influencer, this visa is designed for you.
+This means that if you work remotely for a foreign company or work for yourself as a freelancer, this visa is designed for you.

-Though the Thai government has pointed out that “not just anyone” can obtain a Thailand DTV Visa as a digital nomad, they did not, as of this writing, specify the minimum income, employer, or social media follower requirements.
-Still, it is unlikely that you will qualify for the DTV Visa Thailand if the Thai authorities do not consider your foreign employer to be “legitimate.”
+Though the Thai government has pointed out that “not just anyone” can obtain a DTV as a digital nomad, they did not, as of this writing, specify the minimum income, employer, or social media follower requirements.
+Still, it is unlikely that you will qualify for the DTV if the Thai authorities do not consider your foreign employer to be “legitimate.”

 Thai Soft Power Activities

-However, if you do not work online but want this visa anyway, you can still qualify for the Thailand DTV Visa if you plan to engage in “Thai Soft Power” activities.
+If you do not work online but want this visa anyway, you can still qualify for the DTV if you plan to engage in “Thai Soft Power” activities.
 These include:

 - Muay Thai courses